nbeach/schema-spec/project-info.md

 #### Applying conditions to all properties
-    var is = SchemaSpec.validators, are = is
+    var is = SchemaSpec.conditions, are = is

     var spec = new SchemaSpec()
         .property("id")